(Updated Aug 2., 2018 to include Ioniq PHEV information.)

 [Estimated Reading Time: 5 minutes.]

-It also is part of a family of electrified models that will include the Ioniq Electric, being launched in April, and the Ioniq Plug-In Hybrid, slated for a late 2017 launch as a 2018 model.
+It also is part of a family of electrified models that will include the Ioniq Electric, being launched in April, and the Ioniq Plug-In Hybrid, which got a late 2017 launch as a 2018 model.
 Hyundai executives are hoping consumers will find the case for those models as compelling as the Ioniq Hybrid’s.

 Both groups cite cost as the prime reason for avoiding alternative-powertrain vehicles such as hybrids and EVs, and fuel efficiency as the leading reason for considering them.
 Hyundai executives believe they’ve covered both bases with the Ioniq.